 2. When you call the number back you may be greeted with an automated message telling you that you've won a prize, along with another number you must call in order to claim your prize.
 This second number is usually set up as a premium rate number which ends up costing you alot to connect to them as well as a higher rate per minute to stay connected to claim your prize.

 Text message scams are on the rise and generaly start by sending you a text from a number you don't recognise.
 However, the text is generally worded as though its being sent from someone you know and use messages such as "Hi, its Trevor.
-I just arrived how are you? or "Happy Birthday old fella, we should meet up for a catch up" Another common tactic is for an automated message to be sent which sounds like someone is trying to flirt with you.
+I just arrived how are you?" or "Happy Birthday old fella, we should meet up for a catch up".
+Another common tactic is for an automated message to be sent which sounds like someone is trying to flirt with you.
 This tactic works well as many people respond and begin texting back many times with the scammer.
 Its only later, when its to late that they have been charged a high rate per message sent, it can get worse as sometimes phone companies will charge you to receive the messages as well.

 Who Called Me UK? - Latest Reports: